FASTR-Analytics/fastr-slide-builder/core_content/m3_fastr_analytics_platform/m3_3_setting_up_structure.md

 paginate: true
 ---

-# Setting Up the Structure
+## 3.3 Setting Up the Structure

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
-- Configuring administrative areas
+- Configuring admin areas (regions, districts)
 - Setting up facilities
-- Defining indicators in the platform
+- Defining indicators
-- Organizational hierarchy setup

----